 Heat pumps have complex heating cycles that could be interrupted by a standard programmable thermostat, potentially wasting energy and even damaging the heat pump.
-Buy a specialized heat pump thermostat, and have it professionally installed to avoid shorting out the device.
+Buy a specialized heat pump thermostat, and hire an HVAC professional to install it, so you'll avoid shorting out the device.

 Line Voltage Thermostats